AlvarBer/Persimmon/docs/introduction.md

      they see fit.

 <!-- Justify these sources. -->
-Our hypothesis is supported by numerous sources such as [@fry2007visualizing] and [@principles].
+The hypothesis is supported by numerous sources such as [@fry2007visualizing] and [@principles].